-We all desire to see our church grow, and new people coming through the doors is the first step of growing.
-Have you ever been so excited to see new people come through the door, only to find that they didn’t fill out a connect card and now you have no way to follow up with them and get them plugged in.
+We all desire to see our church grow, and new people coming through the doors is the first step.
+Have you ever been excited to see new people come, only to find that they didn’t fill out a connect card?
+When that happens, you have no way to follow up and get them plugged in.

-We made some changes that I will share below, and that number went from 21% to 92%.
+We made some changes that I will share below, and that number grew from 21% to 92%.
 Now, there is a 92% chance a new person will fill out a connect card when they walk through our doors.
-We have also been able to see a 67% return rate on new people the last 6 months, which has resulted in our church growing from 24-28 to over 100.
+We have also been able to see a 67% return rate of new people the last 6 months, which has resulted in our church growing from 24-28 to over 100.
 As a matter of fact, we are launching a second service in 3 weeks in order to continue to grow.

-- We made our systems EASY AND OBVIOUS
+We made our systems EASY AND OBVIOUS

 So the question begs: at your church, are your systems EASY and OBVIOUS?

-- We designed our connect card to STAND OUT
+We designed our connect card to STAND OUT

 The design of your connect card matters.
 If it looks bland, then it will get lost in the mix of resources that new people get on Sundays.
 It has to stand out.

 We made the decision to make our connect card pop, so we made it postcard size.
 On one side it is bright red with the words “Welcome Home.”
 The other side contains spaces for them to give us this information:

-- We improved THE PROCESS
+We improved THE PROCESS

-Rather than hoping people remember to fill the cards out on their own, we make an effort to get this information from new visitors during several parts of our service:
+Rather than hoping people remember to fill the cards out on their own, we make an effort to get this information from new visitors during several parts of our service.

 Inside the service guide, there is a place that can’t be missed that says, “Fill out the red “Welcome home” card and take it to the red tent for a free gift.”
-So, we not only provide them with the card, but we immediately begin making the process obvious to our guests.
-(We do not ask everyone to fill out a connect card every week as I am not a fan of that model.)
+So, the minute we give them the card, we also explain the process.
+(We do not ask everyone to fill out a connect card every week.
+I am not a fan of that model.)

 —We noticed new people typically show up early to church, even 15 minutes early sometimes.
 So we made PRE-SERVICE Video Announcements that explain a few general things, one of them being THE PROCESS of our connect card.
-These announcement videos play before our 5 minute countdown begins.
+These announcement videos play before our 5-minute countdown begins.